Harmxn02/CICIDS-IntrusionDetection/README.md

 1. `main_tuesday.ipynb`: This Jupyter notebook contains the EDA (exploratory data analysis), preprocessing, model architecture, and model evaluation (only for Tuesday's data)
 1. `/data/`: contains the cleaned and encoded datasets, which were exported in the Jupyter notebook
 1. `/models/`: contains the trained model which was exported in the Jupyter notebook
+1. `requirements.txt`: This file contains the required Python packages to run the Jupyter notebooks

 ## Model performance